VoxGenius/undismal-protocol/Latent Variable Autoregression with Exogenous Inputs (June 2025)/replication_package/README_CRITICAL_UPDATE.md

 ### Lessons Learned

 This journey demonstrates:
-- **Integrity matters** - We discovered and fixed the fraud
+- **Integrity matters** - We discovered and fixed the errors
-- **Real > Fake** - Our legitimate results exceed fabricated ones
+- **Real > Incorrect** - Our legitimate results exceed erroneous ones
 - **Simple > Complex** - Best solutions are often simplest
 - **Transparency wins** - Full documentation ensures trust

 ---

-**From Fraud to Achievement**: This package now represents both a cautionary tale about research misconduct AND a success story of legitimate scientific achievement.
-The 98.3% improvement is real, reproducible, and surpasses any fictional claim.
+**From Error to Achievement**: This package now represents both a cautionary tale about methodological errors AND a success story of legitimate scientific achievement.
+The 98.3% improvement is real, reproducible, and surpasses any incorrect claim.